 - 1. Please approach every application with the sense of excitement and opportunity and not the awful task that sending CVs used to be.
 See the creation of your new CV as a real challenge and be determined to do all you can to get that interview. - 2.
 Please share any ideas from this book with other friends, colleagues or family members who are stuck at the moment and not having much success in the job market.
-Your piece of advice and encouragement to others could make all the difference to their futures.

-- 3. Please leave a short review of this book on Amazon and mention any particular points that you found helpful.
-Your review could encourage others to re-think their approach rather than just sending out lots of standard CVs. - 4.
-Finally, please email me and let me know how you get on.
-I'd love to hear about your applications and successes.
-Email me desmccabe@diversiton.com with your story.
-If you have any ideas or suggestions that I should include in this book let me know.
-It would be great to include your news and views in the next edition of this book!
+Your piece of advice and encouragement to others could make all the difference to their futures. - 3.
+Please leave a short review of this book on Amazon and mention any particular points that you found helpful. - 4.
+Finally, please write to me and let me know how you get on.
+I'd love to hear about your CVs.
+Email me desmccabe@diversiton.com and let me know about your story.